Back to Reputation Management

 This is absolutely brilliant to read, thank you so much.
 The sea bass has been a firm favourite since we put it on; our chef sources it from [supplier/market] so it's always super fresh.
 And Jake will be chuffed to bits you mentioned him by name, he's genuinely passionate about wine pairings.
 We’ll make sure he sees this.

-Why it works: It mirrors their specifics back, adds a little behind-the-scenes detail (sourcing), and acknowledges the named staff member – which also does wonders for team morale.
+Why it works: It echoes their specific comments, gives a little inside detail (like where you source ingredients), and acknowledges the staff member by name – which is brilliant for team morale, by the way.

 How to personalise: Always name-check staff when a reviewer does.
 Add one detail they wouldn't know, like where you source ingredients or how long a dish took to develop.